Meghalaya Jobs : MPSC Recruitment 2024

 How to apply :

-Candidates may apply online for the above posts through the website https://mpsc.nic.in/ up to 17:00 hrs of 20th December 2024
+Candidates may apply online for the above posts altogether through the MPSC website http://www.mpsc.nic.in/

-Also Read : Guwahatians eagerly waiting for Diljit Dosanjh’s concert, tickets starting from Rs.
-40000

 Application Fees :

 Rs.
-350/- for Lower Division Assistant posts & Rs.
-320/- for Assistant Inspector of Excise posts

-Half the rate for SC / ST candidates who are permanent residents of the State of Meghalaya
+350/- .
+Half the rate for SC/ST who are also permanent residents of the State of Meghalaya.
+For Persons with Benchmark Disabilities (PWDs).
+Application Fee is also exempted subject to furnishing of the Disability Certificate to the Commission.
+(As per Notification No. PER (AR).150/ 88 / Pt.1/43 dated 29th April, 2015)

-Candidates who wish to apply may pay the application fees using any one of the following modes of
+Candidates who wish to apply may pay the application fees altogether using any one of the following modes of payment only:-

 (a) e-Challan (Cash Payment)